Tobias Fritz M.Sc.

 Research Area:

-Tobias' current research area is in the domain of graph neural networks.
-Here, he is especially interested in applying these for the task of fake news detection in social media networks as well as computer network analysis.
-Further, he is interested in Large Language models and their application in various domains.
+Tobias' current research area is in the domain of temporal graph neural networks.
+Here, he is especially interested in applying these for the task of cryptocurrency blockchain transaction graph analysis for ransomware payment tracking as well as anomaly detection in network security problems.
+Another focus lies on the optimization of performance, runtime and memory efficiency of temporal graph neural networks.
+Further, he is interested in AI agents based on large language models and their application to autonomous network management.

 Before starting his doctorate, he worked for one year as a software developer.
 He received his master's degree in mathematics from the Technical University of Munich and his bachelor's degree in mathematics with a minor in computer science from the Ludwig-Maximilians-Universität.
 During his studies he worked in research departments at Infineon Technologies AG and Allianz Global Investors GmbH for about 3 years.